The anti-spherical Hecke categories for Hermitian symmetric pairs: Graded decomposition numbers and Koszul resolutions

-\begin{proof} The algebra $h_{(W,P)}$ is graded quasi-hereditary algebra with (right) standard modules $\Delta(\la)$; the linear projective resolutions of these modules are given in \cref{resolutionsss}.
+\begin{proof} Using \cref{C--A}, it is enough to consider the simply laced types.
+The algebra $h_{(W,P)}$ is graded quasi-hereditary algebra with (right) standard modules $\Delta(\la)$; the linear projective resolutions of these modules are given in \cref{resolutionsss}.
 Twisting with the anti-automorphism $\ast$ we also get that its left standard modules have linear projective resolutions.
 Therefore $h_{(W,P)}$ is Koszul by \cite[Theorem 1]{MR1960515}. \end{proof}